paslandau/paslandau.github.io/source/about/index.md

 </figure>
 </div>
 <div class="col-md-6 col-s-12">
-I'm a tech enthusiast in my (very early) thirties who currently works as Head of Marketing Technology, Webtracking and SEO at <a href="http://corporate.aboutyou.de/en/">ABOUT YOU GmbH</a>.
+I'm a tech enthusiast in my early thirties who currently works as Head of Marketing Technology, Webtracking and SEO at <a href="http://corporate.aboutyou.de/en/">ABOUT YOU GmbH</a>.
-At this particular point in time, I'm really digging software development especially backend PHP coding particularly with Laravel.
+I'm passionate about software development especially backend PHP coding particularly with Laravel.
 Oh, and Google BigQuery (lots of love <3) Apart from that I've always enjoyed earning money on the internet - which initially brought me to SEO.
-Which was a lot more fun when Google was not that sophisticated tbh :) Besides that, I tend to work out.
+Which was a lot more fun when Google was not that sophisticated tbh :)
 </div>

 There are same basic philosophies and ground rules I've found particularly useful (this list will grow, give it some time :P)